Autism and Special Needs Services

-ACES provides various social skills classes in an atmosphere of support, collaboration, and training.
+ACES provides various social skills classes in an supportive and collaborative atmosphere.
 Our programs use the principles of ABA to teach critical adaptive, social, and communication skills.
 Programs are offered in multiple settings including: community, home, and clinic.
 Beginner, intermediate and advanced groups are available in each program to accommodate your child’s skill level.

 Programs ACES Offers

-- Weekend ABA Groups Weekend ABA groups run weekly in the clinic for all ages and developmental levels.
+- Weekend or Weekday ABA Programs Weekend or Weekday ABA groups run weekly in the clinic for all ages and developmental levels.
 The clinic is a great place for clients to have access to peers, fun, and generalized activities.
-Teaching sessions occur in a small group format, with each child working toward individualized goals.
-Groups rotate to different stations including: kitchen/cooking, gym, work with teacher, social games, board games, fine motor, large/gross motor, and more.
+Teaching sessions occur in a small group format, with each client working toward individualized goals.
+Groups rotate to different stations including: work with teacher, social games, board games, fine motor, large/gross motor, and more.
 Small groups are formed with peers of similar age and ability.

-- Community Integration Program ACES C.I.P. programs run on weekdays or weekends in the community.
-The entire family is supported by staff who help them integrate into their community and help the student generalize skills in new settings, such as: movie theaters, bowling alleys, theme parks, restaurants, malls, and more.
-Students of all developmental levels are welcome to participate.
+- Community Integration Programs (CIP) ACES CIP Programs run on weekdays or weekends in the community.
+ACES staff support the entire family in aiding the client in integrating into their community.
+Clients will practice generalizing skills in new settings, such as: movie theaters, bowling alleys, theme parks, restaurants, malls, and more.
+Clients of all developmental levels are welcome to participate.
 This program highlights adaptive and social skills as well as generalization and maintenance of these skills.

-- Peer Social Skills Groups Peer social skills groups at ACES strive to bring together students of similar skill levels and interests to work on social skills in the clinic or community settings.
-Groups are offered for emerging and intermediate level learners, and have an emphasis on teaching social skills.
+- Peer Social Skills Groups Peer social skills groups at ACES strive to bring together clients of similar skill levels, age, and interests to work on social skills in the clinic or community settings.
+Groups are offered for emerging, intermediate, and advanced level learners and have an emphasis on teaching social skills.
 Turn taking, waiting, functional communication, perspective taking, flexible thinking, problem solving, conversation skills, reading and responding to body language/facial cues are common skills targeted in these settings.
-Often friendships are forged by students who participate in this program.
+Often friendships are forged by clients who participate in this program.

-- Seasonal ABA Camps ACES offers seasonal camps in the winter, spring, and summer.
-Camps generally run in the clinic Monday through Sunday for all ages and developmental levels for 5 or more hours.
-Students are placed in small groups according to age and skill level.
+- Seasonal ABA Camps ACES offers seasonal camps in the winter, spring, summer, and fall.
+Camps generally run in the clinic for all ages and developmental levels for a duration of 3-5 hours.
+Clients are placed in small groups according to age and skill level.
 Groups rotate to various stations including: work with teacher, social games, board games, small motor, large motor, and more.
 Seasonal ABA Camps are a fun way to generalize skills to new

-To inquire about the programs offered in your location, call us at: (800)515-5016.
-Private pay options are always available if your child does not qualify for funding from outside sources.
+To inquire about the programs offered in your location call us at: (800) 515-5016.
+Private pay options are always available if your child does not qualify through other funding sources.

 Occupational Therapy (OT) focuses on addressing an individual's occupations such as play, independence, self help skills, making friends, and succeeding in school.
 ACES pediatric OT utilizes sensory integration, movement, and play based therapy to teach skills.
 The following skills areas are commonly addressed using OT: sensory integration, gross motor, fine motor, visual motor, sensory motor, and social-emotional.
 ACES also works in collaboration with Developmental Therapy Center, our sister company.